cregox/cregox.github.io/drafts/duck.md

 ![duck]({{ page.image }})

-by far the most interesting web search since google launched over 20 years ago.
+[duckduckgo](https://duckduckgo.com) is by far the most interesting* web search tool since google launched over 20 years ago.

-obviously despite of the erradic [[privacy](/privacy)] concerns.
+obviously despite of the erradic [[privacy](/privacy)] concerns...

-interesting because it's a new company focusing on search and growing among all the other big ones.
+*interesting because it's a new company focusing on search and growing among all the other big ones.

 and, hopefully, it'll eventually learn that their focus should be [[opening up](/open)], or someone else will have to arise again.